-Nothing speaks to the nature of consumer-culture quite like subscription services.
+Nothing speaks to the nature of consumer-culture quite like subscription selling.
 It’s a perfect recipe, as we can see the e-commerce niche rapidly trying to reach the goal of ultimate convenience.
 And what is more convenient than signing up for a service once and not worrying about that certain aspect of your life again?
 Sounds like a great deal.

 In fact, it is estimated that 98% of consumers are subscribed to at least one service, while 75% are subscribed to two or more.
 So, what’s the appeal of selling subscriptions online?
-And is it possible to sell subscriptions on Shopify?
+And is it possible to sell product subscriptions on Shopify?

 The very first question that arises is “can you sell subscriptions on Shopify?”.
 Well, the short answer is “Yes”, but there’s a catch.
 Shopify doesn’t have a native feature that would enable you to receive recurring billings for a product.
 So, a better question would be: “can Shopify do recurring payments?”.
 That is a definite “No”.